-New Zealand is an island country in the southwestern Pacific Ocean, comprising the North and South Islands, and over 600 smaller islands.
-It is the sixth-largest island country by area, located east of Australia.
-Its landscape is characterized by varied topography, sharp mountain peaks including the Southern Alps, formed by tectonic activity and volcanic eruptions.
+New Zealand is an island country located in the southwestern Pacific Ocean, comprising the North and South Islands and over 600 smaller islands.
+It is the sixth-largest island country, situated east of Australia.
+Known for its diverse topography, including the Southern Alps, the landscape is shaped by tectonic activity and volcanic eruptions.
 Wellington is the capital city, while Auckland is the most populous.

-By 1907, the use of "North" and "South" on maps to distinguish the two largest islands of New Zealand was the accepted norm.
+By 1907, it was accepted as the norm to use "North" and "South" on maps to distinguish the two largest islands of New Zealand.

 In 1907, New Zealand became a dominion within the British Empire.